How the Döner kebab consumed Germany

 Juicy, salty, spicy, creamy and crunchy in equal measure, the sandwich kebab was an instant hit among workers, students and immigrants looking for an unpretentious meal with bags of flavour.
 By the late 1970s, döner kebab shops had spread across the world and the rest, as they say, is history.
 Nowadays, even your average one-horse town probably has a kebab eatery.

 There are now more than 16.000 Döner shops in Germany, part of an industry that employs 200.000 people across Europe and rakes in an incredible 3,5 billion euros each year.
-Kebab shops in the federal republic churn out a whopping two million sandwiches per day, the equivalent of around 660 tonnes of meat.
+Kebab shops in the federal republic churn out a whopping 2 million sandwiches per day, the equivalent of around 660 tonnes of meat.

 Bonding over a sandwich